Lawrence Halprin: Career

 Halprin's work is marked by his attention to human scale, user experience, and the social impact of his designs, in the egalitarian tradition of Frederick Law Olmsted.
 Halprin was the creative force behind the interactive, 'playable' civic fountains most common in the 1970s, an amenity which continues to greatly contribute to the pedestrian social experience in Portland, Oregon, where "Ira's Fountain" is loved and well-used, and the United Nations Plaza in San Francisco.
-Park Central Square (1974; Springfield, Missouri) was the first of his works to be listed on the National Register of Historic Places (NRHP), in 2010, followed by the Heritage Park Plaza in Fort Worth, Texas, designed by Halprin and built in 1980, featured by NRHP as its featured listing of the week, on May 21, 2010.
+Park Central Square (1974; Springfield, Missouri) was the first of his works to be listed on the National Register of Historic Places (NRHP), in 2010, followed by the Heritage Park Plaza in Fort Worth, Texas, designed by Hrlprin and built in 1980, featured by NRHP as its featured listing of the week, on May 21, 2010.

+From 1984 to 2002, Halprin designed and created the Armon Hanatziv Promenade in Jerusalem.
+He also designed several other notable buildings in Jerusalem including the Israel Museum and the Hadassah Medical Center.

 Halprin's final three projects were all completed in 2005: the Letterman Digital Arts Center (for George Lucas), the approach to Yosemite Falls, and the amphitheatre at Stern Grove.

 Several of Halprin's works have been threatened by redevelopment as they have aged.
 Some, such as the Water Garden in Olympia, Washington, have fallen victim to neglect and deferred maintenance, and are in states of disrepair.
 Others have attracted undesired users (homeless, drug users, and skateboarders); rather than address the social issues, some spaces, such as Skyline Park in Denver, completed in 1976, were redesigned (2003) to increase public usership.
 Critics argue his pieces have become dated and no longer reflect the direction their cities want to take.
 Budgetary constraints and the urge to "revitalize" threaten some of his projects.
 In response foundations have been set up to improve care for some of the sites and to try to preserve them in their original state.
 Prior to its destruction, Skyline Park was documented as Colorado's first Historic American Landscapes Survey project.